deryn-hurst/MyMuse/README.md

 As long as the rules and facts follow set conventions, compatibility should remain intact.

+The original Prolog file can be found under the name music.pl

 <b> IMAGES </b>

 Musey, the AI icon is provided in both .png and .ai format and can be used as is